 Improved Decision Making

 Robotic Process Automation technologies allow organizations to gather data about task execution that can be used for analytical purposes which ultimately helps team leaders make informed decisions.
 Work volume patterns, cycle times, errors, and expectations are just a few of the analytics your RPA tool can provide for you.
-The data gathered from these tools can help make decisions at both the micro and the macro level - meaning you can really drill down into the activities of your bots but also determine how it’s activities are impacting the organization as a whole and what the value of those activities are.
-In addition, this gives the company the necessary visibility into processes to determine where there are gaps and how to properly optimize them to enhance the effectiveness and accuracy of bots.
+The data gathered from these tools can help make decisions at both the micro and the macro level - meaning you can really drill down into the activities of your automations but also determine how its activities are impacting the organization as a whole and what the value of those activities are.
+In addition, this gives the company the necessary visibility into processes to determine where there are gaps and how to properly optimize them to enhance the effectiveness and accuracy of automated processes.